Modeling the Progenitor Stars of Observed IIP Supernovae: Discussion

 \subsubsection{Collapse and Explosion}

-Evolution may fail during the core collapse phase due to a big spike in entropy at the beginning because we inserted a huge amount of explosive energy in a narrow region.
-The big spike in 1D entropy or density profiles usually implies the occurrence of mixing that cannot properly be modeled in 1D.
-Therefore, it makes 1D simulations numerically unstable and crashes the runs.
-To make the 1D simulations more stable, we have to adjust the infall radius and explosion parameters.
+Evolution can encounter challenges during the core collapse phase due to a significant spike in entropy at the outset caused by the injection of explosive energy into a small region.
+This spike often signifies mixing that cannot be adequately modeled in 1D simulations, leading to numerical instability and crashes.
+Adjustments to the infall radius and explosion parameters are necessary to enhance stability.

-The thermal bomb technique of exploding a star is already a feat of stellar engineering.
-We changed the infall radius to bigger, making the explosion energy flow from the outer zone easier for the model to explode, though it may increase the working time.
-Also, we lower the timescale of bombing and bomb width to make the explosion proceed smoothly for the model and avoid the shock propagating before sufficient energy has been added.
-However, the results of the SN explosion and resulting LCs are unaffected by the exact choice of bomb width, duration, etc. \citep{Paxtonetal.(2018)}, so our selection is reasonable.
-Nevertheless, a few models still failed due to the various numerical issues arising during the explosion phase.

-If we decrease the energy injecting timescale and deposit region, the explosion shock may already break out of the stellar surface before the end.
-The velocities in the outermost layer and the hydrogen-rich envelope are faster than the sound speed but are slow compared to the SN shock.
-For this situation, we enforce the velocities in the outer layer to be zero before putting the explosion energy, which is an engineering solution but not a physical one.
-But it is fine since the star's surface velocity is smaller than the eventual shock velocity.
+Using a thermal bomb to simulate the explosion of a CCSN is an artificial approach, as it does not capture the physical processes of neutrino heating and shock revival.
+However, the choice of bomb parameters slightly affect the dynamics of SN ejecta and the resulting light curves \citep{Paxtonetal.(2018)}.